xiaoluoboding/vuepress-plugin-geopattern/README.md

 Register a global `<GeoPattern />` component for VuePress.

-This component generate a beautiful random  geometric pattern & random color images from a string you given.
+This component generate a beautiful random geometric pattern & random color background images from a string you given.

-> This plugin is a adaptor of [geopattern](https://github.com/btmills/geopattern)
+> This plugin is a adapter of [geopattern](https://github.com/btmills/geopattern)

 ## See Demo on CodeSandbox